w3f/polkadot-wiki/docs/general/ledger.md

 ## Migration Process

-The migration process is not meant for Polkadot Relay Chain and System Chains users.
+The migration process is not meant for Polkadot relay chain and System Chains users.
 Those users can install the Polkadot app and operate it as usual.
-For users of Kusama Relay Chain, Kusama System Chains and parachains, and Polkadot parachains, see the procedure below:
+For users of Kusama relay chain, Kusama System Chains and parachains, and Polkadot parachains, see the procedure below:

 - Install Polkadot Migration and Polkadot App.